kousu/pyscope/README.md

 If you can the dependencies installed on your system, pyscope should run on Windows, Linux, and OS X.

-Pyscope is a py3k application, so you need to get SciPy and PySoundCard installed in their python3 forms.
+Pyscope is a py3k application, so you need to get SciPy, matplotlib, and PySoundCard installed in their python3 forms.
-SciPy is almost certainly available in your distribution's package manager, but PySoundCard might not be.
+SciPy/matplotlib are almost certainly available in your distribution's package manager or are available from http://scipy.org, but
+PySoundCard might not be.
 However, it is on pipi and you can install it with "sudo pip install PySoundCard".

 ## Running